Why Attend the Montessori Teacher Education Institute of Atlanta?

 The courses are structured to be lively and relevant.
 We know that the adult learners thrive when there are ample opportunities for interactive discussions, hands-on activities, team projects, as well as observations in the classroom.
 We believe our adult learners will find this method of learning to be highly effective and applicable to their work with children in the classroom within just a short period of time.

 The Early Childhood Program (ages 2 1/2 to 6) offers professional training for individuals who aspire to or already work with children ages 2 ½ years to 6 years of age.

-This course is taught in a series of evening and weekends over an 22 month period, and in total you will spend 301 hours at the Institute in the academic portion and 540 hours in a practicum (or student teaching) setting.
+This course is taught in a series of evening and weekends, and in total you will spend 301 hours at the Institute in the academic portion and 540 hours in a practicum (or student teaching) setting.

 The Infant and Toddler Program (ages birth through 3 years of age) offers professional training for individuals who aspire to or already work with young children between birth and three years of age.
 This Montessori course focuses on what quality care means for infants, how to nurture their development, and how to set up the environment for success.
 The course is taught in the evenings and occasionally on weekends.
 In total you will spend 210 total hours in the academic portion and 540 hours in a practicum (or student teaching) setting.